Edriv-DS/Edriv-DS/README.md

 ### Hi there, This is Eduardo Rivero :+1::rocket::computer::pushpin::bar_chart::chart_with_upwards_trend:

-## I'll be working full code into 👇🏼 - plan your trip:
+## I will be working with a lot of code, check out 👇🏼 - plan your trip:

 # Big Data & Data Sciences